bigfix/developer.bigfix.com/site/reference/types/runlevel.md

 # type: runlevel

-The &lt;runlevel&gt; inspectors refer to a mode of operation in various Unix systems.
+The &amp;lt;runlevel&amp;gt; inspectors refer to a mode of operation in various Unix systems.
 Typically, when a computer enters runlevel zero, it halts and when it enters runlevel six, it reboots.
 The intermediate runlevels differ widely among operating systems.

-# effective time of &lt;runlevel&gt;
+# effective time of &lt;runlevel&gt; : time

 Returns the time at which the runlevel was set to its current value.

-# previous value of &lt;runlevel&gt;
+# previous value of &lt;runlevel&gt; : string

 Returns the previous value of the runlevel.
 In the case where the runlevel has not changed since the system booted, this property evaluates to the empty string.

-# value of &lt;runlevel&gt;
+# value of &lt;runlevel&gt; : string

 Returns the current runlevel.
 It evaluates to a platform-dependent string indicating the current runlevel.
-For instance, on Linux the value &#39;3&#39; indicates runlevel 3 and &#39;S&#39; indicates single user mode.
+For instance, on Linux the value &amp;#39;3&amp;#39; indicates runlevel 3 and &amp;#39;S&amp;#39; indicates single user mode.

-# &lt;runlevel&gt; as string
+# &lt;runlevel&gt; as string : string

 Casts a runlevel object as a string.